y-almannaee/llm-for-zotero/README.md

 ### Agent Mode

-When you enable the agent mode, you will see the `Agent (beta)` toggle in the context bar.
+When you enable the agent mode in the preferences settings, you will see the `Agent (beta)` toggle in the context bar.
 Click it to switch to agent mode.

 Currently, the agent mode supports the following tools:
 - `search_related_papers_online`: Search for related or similar papers online.